 Wind the eight M6 studs supplied into the fixing holes in the flue collar and blanking plate until finger tight.

-Place a flue outlet gasket in position on the top plate of the stove and lower the flue collar or blanking plate (as required) on to the stove top, taking care to line up the studs with the fixing holes.
+Place the gasket in position on the top plate of the stove and lower the flue collar or blanking plate (as required) on to the stove top, taking care to line up the studs with the fixing holes.